microsoft/azureconfidentialledger-app-samples/insurance-app/README.md

 # Insurance sample for ACL

-This sample demonstrates the capabilities of ACL to provide transparency and accountability for both the client and a insurance company.
+This sample demonstrates the capabilities of Programmable ACL to provide transparency and accountability for both the client and a insurance company.

 The aim is to offload heavy CPU processing tasks to attested containers.
 Since these containers are attested, their processing of decisions can be trusted, even though they are not executed via ACL.